Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Results

 \subsection{Nd$_2$Fe$_{14}$B and Nd$_2$Co$_{14}$B}

-Evaluation of $J_{ij}$ plays an important role in the materials design of magnet compounds, because the stronger exchange couplings suppress demagnetization due to temperature, i.e., large $J_{ij}$ values lead to higher Curie temperatures ($T_{\rm C}$).
-Nevertheless, previous methods based on the MFT for evaluating $T_{\rm C}$ through $J_{ij}$ of magnet compounds have been unsatisfactory in terms of quantitative evaluation; the MFT-based method failed to reproduce the increase in $T_{\rm C}$ when Co was substituted with Fe in Nd$_2$Fe$_{14}$B \cite{harashima_data_2021}.
-Magnetic interactions are important not only for understanding existing permanent magnets \cite{miyake_understanding_2021, gohda_first-principles_2021} but also for exploring new magnetic compounds \cite{seo_prediction_2024}.
+Evaluation of $J_{ij}$ plays an important role in the materials design of magnet compounds, because the stronger exchange couplings suppress demagnetization due to temperature, i.e., larger $J_{ij}$ values lead to higher $T_{\rm C}$.
+Nevertheless, previous methods based on the MFT for evaluating $T_{\rm C}$ through $J_{ij}$ of magnet compounds have been unsatisfactory in terms of quantitative accuracy; the MFT-based method failed to reproduce the increase in $T_{\rm C}$ when Fe was substituted with Co in Nd$_2$Fe$_{14}$B \cite{Harashima2021-iz, Miyake2021-rl}.
+Magnetic interactions are important not only for understanding existing permanent magnets \cite{Miyake2021-rl, Gohda2021-ek} but also for exploring new magnetic compounds \cite{Seo2024-nd}.
 This problem, therefore, must be resolved for the reliable materials design of magnet compounds.